Santa Claus Buns

 • Fill a syringe with spreadable cheese and decorate Santa Claus’s face.

-If you don’t have brewer’s yeast, you can replace it with 7 oz of sourdough, in this case, the rising times will increase significantly.
+You can replace fresh yeast with 200 g of sourdough starter, in this case, the rising times will increase significantly.

-I used sugar eyes, but half a black olive and spreadable cheese would work too.
+I used sugar eyes, but half a black olive and spreadable cheese would work just as well.

-If they cool down, you can heat them for a few minutes in the microwave, and they will become very soft again.
+Once cooled, you can warm them up for a few minutes in the microwave, and they’ll become soft again.

 Author image